shravanvallaban/XML-Parser/README.md

 ### Defendant Extraction

-1.The XML content is parsed into blocks, paragraphs, and lines.
+1. The XML content is parsed into blocks, paragraphs, and lines.
 2. The algorithm searches for "v." or "vs." to identify the start of defendant information.
 3. It then looks for "Defendants." to identify the end of defendant information.
 4. The content between these markers is extracted.